PavelGrigoryevDS/PavelGrigoryevDS/README.md

 ### 🧑‍💻 About me

-- I hold a higher technical education.
-- I specialize in data analysis with a focus on empowering informed decision-making.
-- By extracting insights from complex data sets, I help organizations make data-driven decisions that drive business growth and improvement.
+I have a technical background and specialize in data analysis, with a focus on extracting actionable insights from complex datasets to support strategic decisions and deliver measurable business growth.
+I truly enjoy using data analysis and A/B testing to guide and accelerate product development.

 ---